HarumiAme/Videogame/README.md

-A simple modification of a game from a Phaser tutorial
+A simple modification of a game from a Phaser tutorial.
+[Check it out](https://harumiame.github.io/Videogame/).